SAMeh-ZAGhloul/Livensess_Detection_New/README.md

 - **Model not found**: Visit the `/download-model` endpoint to download the required model
 - **Memory errors or crashes**: Restart the application; the improved memory management should prevent most issues
 - **Installation issues with dlib**: Refer to [dlib installation guide](http://dlib.net/compile.html) for platform-specific instructions
+- **JSON serialization errors**: Fixed in the latest version with proper type conversion

 ## License